Odd Rogue Deck List Guide (The Boomsday Project August 2018)

 - 11. ChangeLog

-This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Odd Rogue play for the Witchwood meta.
+This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Odd Rogue play for The Boomsday Project meta.

 Odd Rogue is a strong Aggro deck that came around during the Witchwood expansion.
 It exclusively uses cards with odd Mana Costs to trigger the effect of Baku the Mooneater to gain access to the Poisoned Daggers Hero Power.
 The upgraded Hero Power serves as a great Tempo tool for controlling the board in addition to being an efficient source of damage for burning down opponents.